nus-cs2103-AY2425S1/ip/docs/README.md

 ## Features

-_*Take not that all formatting for dates shown in this section reflected by <date> is in <yyyy-MM-dd HHmm> format._
+❗ _Take note that all formatting for dates shown in this section reflected by <date> is in <yyyy-MM-dd HHmm> format._

 ### Adding Tasks